Pylons/pyramid/docs/style-guide.rst

 Headings
 ^^^^^^^^

-Capitalize only the first letter in a heading (sentence-case), unless other words are proper nouns or acronyms, e.g., "Pyramid" or "HTML".
+Capitalize only the first letter in a heading (sentence-case), unless other words are proper nouns or acronyms, such as "Pyramid" or "HTML".

 For consistent heading characters throughout the documentation, follow the guidelines stated in the `Python Developer's Guide <https://docs.python.org/devguide/documenting.html#sections>`_.
 Specifically: